How Politicians and Lobby Groups Tried — And Failed — To Co-opt Legitimate Concerns Over Low Traffic Neighbourhoods

 “There is more of a trend towards giving a platform to LTNs in the right-leaning media,” Berkeley said, suggesting this could be due to the average age of the audience being higher, and being more opposed to lifestyle change.

-Despite some evidence of the media enhancing coverage of the LTN opposition, Professor Lewis suggests there exists a major distinction in the national media between perception of measures to combat the greenhouse gas pollution that is harming the climate, and air pollutants like smog or small particle pollution that directly affect health problems such as asthma and heart disease.
+Despite some evidence of the media enhancing coverage of the LTN opposition, Professor Lewis argues there is a major distinction in the national media between perception of measures to combat climate-heating greenhouse gas pollution, and localised air pollutants that increase health problems such as asthma and heart disease.

 “There is a surprisingly broad political consensus that is very much in favour of reducing air pollution emissions that have an impact on public health,” he said.
 “That’s not to say everyone wants LTNs, but at the high level objective for the country you get very broad agreement that we should improve air quality level, which stretches all the way from The Guardian through to the Daily Mail.”

-So while LTNs continue to spur debates on the hyperlocal stage, he said, the issue failed to materialise on a regional or national level.
+So while LTNs continue to spur debates at the hyper-local level, he said, the issue failed to materialise on a regional or national level.

 “It’s very different if you were talking about greenhouse gas emissions, where the debate is more polarised, and you find a substantially larger number of dissenting views” said Lewis.
 “It doesn’t surprise me that the opposition hasn’t hasn’t come through in quite the same way as greenhouse gas reduction or ‘net zero’.”